illumsoft/java-utlfile/README.txt

-An utility uses utl_file Oracle package to transfer local files to (from) Database server.
+The utility uses utl_file Oracle package to transfer local files to (from) Database server.